 Without integration between athenanet and Salesforce.com, however, service response times weren't up to par.
 There was no replication or synchronization of data between the two systems, so service reps could not use athenanet to track the sales record of a doctor who'd called about a problem.
 The rep would have to search for that record in Salesforce.com.
 That task was often complicated by the fact that Salesforce.com sometimes had the doctor's name filed under the name of his or her practice group.

-"We needed one system that
+"We needed one system that contained all the purchasing history," said Gatewood.

 Lack of integration also made it hard to find service response bottlenecks.